 Make breakfast in the full kitchen at the Chalet, check out, and continue to Lake Louise.

 Horse-drawn sleigh ride on Lake Louise - Book a sleigh ride at the concierge desk and embark on a cozy journey cuddled in blankets as the horse-drawn sleigh glides on Lake Louise in a snow globe-like setting.

-Ice skate on Lake Louise - Rent skates from Alpine Social Rentals at the Fairmont Chateau Lake Louise and skate with the kids on what is constantly rated among the world's most beautiful outdoor skating rinks.
+Ice skate on Lake Louise - Rent skates from Wilson Mountain Sports and travel to the Lake Louise lakeshore.
+Skate with the kids on what is constantly rated among the world's most beautiful outdoor skating rinks.

 Other options to consider are also Douglas Fir Resort and Chalets and the Fox Hotel and Suites.
 Douglas Fir Resort & Chalets offers multiple room categories with chalets, condos, and lodges, and to keep the kids entertained, an indoor waterpark and indoor playground.
-The Fox Hotel and Suites is a great option as it includes 1- and 2-bedroom suites, options with kitchenettes, complimentary boxed breakfasts and pool facilities.
+The Fox Hotel and Suites is a great option as it includes 1- and 2-bedroom suites, options with kitchenettes, complimentary continental breakfasts, and Cave & Basin-themed pool facilities.

 Take advantage of the ‘Family Experience’ at the Banff Gondola which permits one child per paying adult to travel for free before noon, and receive a treat.

 Enjoy lunch at Sky Bistro with floor-to-ceiling windows overlooking the Rockies and a distinctively Canadian menu that features the unique flavours of Canada.